 You may want professional help if:

-• There are nearby barns, coops, or agricultural operations that make control more challenging
+- Nearby barns, coops, or agricultural operations make control more challenging